uclaacm/hackschool-f20/session-1-intro-to-html-css/README.md

 ## What is Web Development?

 When you go to a URL in your browser and press "Enter", your computer makes a request to another computer (called a server) for the webpage you're trying to load.
-The server will send your computer some files that represent the webpage, and your browser uses those files to render the webpage.
+The server will send your computer some files (typically HTML, CSS, and JavaScript) that represent the webpage, and your browser uses those files to render the webpage.

 ![](images/clientserver.png)